scode-cs/spring-data-rest/README.md

 # spring-data-rest
-Spring Data Rest with Swagger 3, H2 Database
+Spring Data Rest with Swagger 3, H2 Database and Flyway